TMP11X/SHT4X based precision thermometer/humidity sensor

 The back side of the PCB is exposed ground return potential to allow soldering to grounded metal plates/surfaces.
 Keep in mind that connecting this metal surface would galvanically connect GND potential with I2C host device (unless the galvanic isolation is used) and may provide a path for electrical noise propagation or create ground loop.

-Online boards manufacturer PCBway built Flex-PCB variant for me and it was just a bit over $130 USD delivered for 50 pcs of manufactured 2-layer 0.08 mm FPCBs.
-I’ve shared the design project on PCBway for anyone willing to order their copy.
+Online boards manufacturer PCBWay built Flex-PCB variant for me and it was just a bit over $130 USD delivered for 50 pcs of manufactured 2-layer 0.08 mm FPCBs.
+I’ve shared the design project on PCBWay for anyone willing to order their copy.
 Be sure to select proper flexible PCB or rigid FR4 PCB type, depending on what your preference is.

 Flex-PCB dimension is 202.7 × 7.6 mm and it took just 13 days from submission of Gerber files to delivery of finished boards.
 I didn’t bother to order solder paste stencil since it’s just few components to populate and it’s trivial to do with soldering iron manually.
 I’ve add some solder to the BGA pads, added plenty of no-clean flux, placed tiny TMP119 sensor chip and TMP117 on respective positions and heated the board from the bottom side under with hot air set to +320 °C. Everything re-flowed and soldered just under a second.